StarpTech/bootme/README.md

 ## Features

 - Handle nested queues, the order of execution is guaranteed thanks to [workq](https://github.com/delvedor/workq) package.
-- Define Before, After, Failure Hooks in the Task or via Registry.
+- Define Before, After, Error Hooks in the Task or via Registry.
 - Define recover routine which is triggered as soon as a Hook or a Job fails.
 - Share configuration across all Tasks.
 - Access to Task results in hooks or jobs.